ABA Required Disclosures

 - Information on bar passage for J.D. graduates is available here.

 - General information on library resources is available on the Michael E. Moritz Law Library home page.

 - General information on facilities is available on the facilities page.

 As an ABA-accredited law school, the Moritz College of Law at The Ohio State University is subject to the American Bar Association’s Standards for Approval of Law Schools.
 The Standards may be found at http://www.americanbar.org/groups/legal_education/resources/standards.html.

 Filing the Complaint

 Any student at the College of Law may bring a formal complaint to the administration of the College of Law regarding a significant problem that directly implicates the College’s program of legal education and its compliance with the ABA Standards.
-The student should submit the complaint in writing (via hard copy or e-mail) to the Assistant Dean for Academic Affairs or to the person designated by the Dean for that purpose.
+The student should submit the complaint in writing (via hard copy or e-mail) to the Assistant Dean of Students or to the person designated by the Dean for that purpose.
 If the complaint concerns the person designated to receive complaints, the student should consult the Dean, who will designate an alternate person to receive the complaint.
 The complaint should (a) identify the ABA Standard implicated, (b) describe in appropriate detail the behavior, program, or process complained of, and (c) explain how the College of Law’s program of legal education does not comply with the identified Standard as a result of the problem.
 The complaint should include the student’s name and preferred contact information for written or electronic communication.
 Upon request, the person receiving the complaint may, at his or her discretion, maintain the student’s anonymity for all or part of the process.

 Response to the Complaint